 - Developing more efficient techniques for identifying conflicting preferences in a conditional importance network (CI-net).
 Collaborators: Samik Basu (Iowa State), Ganesh Ram Santhanam (Iowa State).

 - Visualizing software requirement preferences and conflicts as modeled in a conditional importance network (CI-net).
-Collaborators: Josh Leinberger (UW-W student), Pablo Martinez (UW-W student).
-Supported in part by UW-Whitewater Strategic Initiative grant (Lopamudra Mukherjee, PI).
+Past collaborators: Josh Leinberger (UW-W student), Pablo Martinez (UW-W student).
+Previously supported in part by UW-Whitewater Strategic Initiative grant (Lopamudra Mukherjee, PI).

 - Reasoning with Qualitative Preferences to Develop Optimal Component-Based Systems: ACM Student Research Competition at ICSE 2013.